apache/arrow/docs/source/format/DissociatedIPC.rst

 * Define a generic protocol for passing Arrow IPC data, not tied to any particular transport, that also allows for utilizing non-CPU device memory, shared memory, and newer "high performance" transports such as `UCX`_ or `libfabric`_.

+  * This allows for the data in the body to be kept on non-CPU devices (like GPUs) without expensive device-to-host copies.

 * Allow for using :ref:`Flight RPC <flight-rpc>` purely for control flow by separating the stream of IPC metadata from IPC body bytes

-  * This allows for the data in the body to be kept on non-CPU devices (like GPUs) without expensive device-to-host copies.

 Definitions
 -----------

 IPC Metadata
     The Flatbuffers message bytes that encompass the header of an Arrow IPC message

 Tag
-       A little-endian ``uint64`` value used as an ID for a message.
+    A little-endian ``uint64`` value used for flow control and used in determining how to interpret the body of a message.
 Specific bits can be masked to allow identifying messages by only a portion of the tag, leaving the rest of the bits to be used for control flow or other message metadata.
+Some transports, such as UCX, have built-in support for such tag values and will provide them in CPU memory regardless of whether or not the body of the message may reside on a non-CPU device.

 Sequence Number
     A little-endian, 4-byte unsigned integer starting at 0 for a stream, indicating the sequence order of messages.
 It is also used to identify specific messages to tie the IPC metadata header to its corresponding body since the metadata and body can be sent across separate pipes/streams/transports.

     If a sequence number reaches ``UINT32_MAX``, it should be allowed to roll over as it is unlikely there would be enough unprocessed messages waiting to be processed that would cause an overlap of sequence numbers.

     The sequence number serves two purposes: To identify corresponding metadata and tagged body data messages and to ensure we do not rely on messages having to arrive in order.
 A client should use the sequence number to correctly order messages as they arrive for processing.

 The Protocol
 ============